focode/corre/README.md

 ============================

-# to run please use this command
+# To run please use this command
 npx ts-node <path of script>
 example:
 npx ts-node .\y1\src\step2.ts